 Even when my daughter is fully focused, it usually takes at least thirty minutes to complete her daily homework assignments.
 On days where she is especially tired from school, homework can drag over an hour as she struggles to retain focus.

 The National Education Association recommends 10-20 minutes of homework for first graders, increasing by 10 minutes per grade.
 A recent study published by the American Journal of Family Therapy found that the average first grader actually receives three times the recommended amount of homework!

 If you feel that excessive homework could be contributing to sleep issues, try talking with your child’s teacher to figure out a reasonable work load.

 Going to bed early may have benefits for kids’ health, and it will allow them more time to get the sleep they need.
 Alison at Pint-Sized Treasures explains why her kids have early bedtimes here.

 When to see a doctor

-Disclaimer: This post is based on my own experience; I am not a medical professional.
+Disclaimer: This post is based on my own experience and is not intended to be medical advice.

 More of our favorite posts about child sleeping: